 Holz said, “We look forward to seeing what gravitational-wave surprises the universe might have in store for us.”

-Their research, published in the Journal of Cosmology and Astroparticle Physics.
+Their research was published in the Journal of Cosmology and Astroparticle Physics.